Asraf-JS/M365-Copilot-Workshop/01-copilot-fundamentals/README.md

 - Deeply integrated with your Microsoft 365 data — it can read your emails, files on SharePoint/OneDrive, Teams messages, and calendar
 - Works inside Word, Excel, Outlook, PowerPoint, Teams, Forms, and more
 - Can reference your organisation's documents when generating responses
-- This is what we are using in this workshop
+- This is what we are using in this workshop — access it at [m365.cloud.microsoft](https://m365.cloud.microsoft/)

 > **Key point:** The free version is useful, but the paid version is where the real productivity gains happen because it knows your work context.